The Florida Sportsman Expo is back at the South Florida Fairgrounds on Oct. 12-13. If you love the outdoors, you do not want to miss this show!

 “It’s a great show for all ages and especially families,” said Expo director Doug Kelly, who pointed out that kids 12 and under with parents are free.
 “The variety of things to do and see is better than a three-ring circus for every angler, hunter and boater.”

 Another favorite show attraction is the Riggin’ it Right Academy.
-Anglers take turns sitting at learning stations with all supplies, tackle and baits provided for free while Florida Sportsman experts offer hands-on instruction on properly rigging baits and lures that work best from Charlotte Harbor to Chokoloskee.
+Anglers take turns sitting at learning stations with all supplies, tackle and baits provided for free while Florida Sportsman experts offer hands-on instruction on properly rigging baits and lures that work best.

 In just five minutes anyone can learn how to throw a cast net at the cast net pit.
 The kayak stage features rigged kayaks and instruction on the many advantages of quiet, stealthy, non-combustion fishing.